Direwolf20-MC/BuildingGadgets/README.md

 ## Contributing

-**Update**: Don't.
-Thanks, see [Important Notice](#important-notice) as to why.
+See [Important Notice](#important-notice).
 Please support the new version of Building Gadgets at https://github.com/direwolf20-mc/buildinggadgets2 if you would like to support the project!
+You can see help maintain the legacy version by submitting PR's to this repo.

 ## Credit